 Today we live in a global village.
 There is little that happens anywhere in our world that does not affect people living in other areas.
 Learning another language must be part of every educated person’s academic preparation.
 No longer can we rely on speaking only English as an effective tool for communication.
 Americans, sadly, lag behind in language study as part of their education and culture.
 Our language department is ready to make a difference.
 Offering four years of instruction in French, Latin and Spanish, St. Thomas prepares young men for life in the 21st Century.

-Advanced Latin 1, Advanced Latin 2, Advanced Latin 3, Advanced Latin 4
+Latin: Advanced Latin 1, Advanced Latin 2, AP Latin

-French: French 1, French 2, French 3, AP French Language and Culture
+French: French 1, French 2, Adv.
+French 3, AP French Language and Culture

 Spanish: Spanish 1, Advanced Spanish 1, Spanish 2, Advanced Spanish 2, Spanish 3, Advanced Spanish 3, Spanish 4,